Move Up Guidelines

 ASA CLASS YARDAGE & SPEED LIMITS:

-Club operators may elect to set a 50 yard shooting stake (Black for 50 yard classes*) if they do not then they must shoot from the white stake.
-Pros may shoot as a “guest only” from the white stake.
+*Clubs may elect to set a 50-yard stake for 50-yard classes, but if they do not they will shoot from the white stake.

 45 Yard Classes Stake Color Max Yds Speed Limit